-It is the policy of Central Florida Behavioral Health Network, Inc. (CFBHN) that NSPs identify and report incidents to CFBHN and the Department of Children and Families (DCF) within required time frames, and utilize reporting methods as required by operating procedure.
+It is the policy of Central Florida Behavioral Health Network, Inc. (CFBHN) that NSPs identify and report incidents to CFBHN and the Department of Children and Families (DCF) within required timeframes and use reporting methods established in operating procedures.

 Purpose